-Prerequisites: AOM 2110, CSCI 1000 or MIS 1100 or equivalent proficiency Provides an awareness of the role of information technology in the work environment and organizations.
+Provides an awareness of the role of information technology in the work environment and organizations.
 Major concepts, developments, and managerial implications involved in computer hardware, software, communications, and other computer-based information technology will be explored.

-PTMA 3050 International Business and Standards (3)
+PTMA 3050 Cultural Diversity in Organizations (3)